math496/Small-Image-Tools/README.md

 # Small-Image-Tools
-Small tools for image processing made as part of this project.
+Small tools for image processing.
+Made for fun, programming practice, and to understand images better for my image forgery detection project with SDSU and LEIDOS.

 ## SIZE: RESAMPLING: